 This is how Daniel and I worked together to save his life.

-I started him on a classic ketogenic protocol of 70% fat, 25% protein, and 5% carbohydrates.
+I started him on a clean ketogenic protocol of 70% fat, 20% protein, and 10% carbohydrates.

 No dairy.
 No artificial sweeteners.
 No vegetables or fruit with a high glycemic index.
 None.
 Zip.
 Zero.
 At least not for the first month.

-I gave him my favorite keto recipes I personally have created (and enjoy) in my kitchen, and supplements to support his metamorphosis.
+I gave him my favourite keto recipes I personally have created (and enjoy) in my kitchen, and supplements to support his metamorphosis.

 I designed a rehab program for his spine and movement patterns.
 He bought a backpack so he could walk more.